Felice and Boudleaux Bryant: Beginnings

 Boudleaux Bryant was born in Shellman, Georgia, in 1920 and attended local schools as a child.
 He trained as a classical violinist.
 Although he performed with the Atlanta Philharmonic Orchestra during its 1937–38 season, he had more interest in country fiddling.
 Bryant joined Hank Penny and his Radio Cowboys, an Atlanta-based western music band.

-In 1945, Bryant met Matilda Genevieve Scaduto (whom he called Felice) when he performed at a hotel in her hometown of Milwaukee, Wisconsin.
-She was born in the city in 1925 to an ethnic Sicilian family, and had written lyrics set to traditional Italian tunes.
+Felice was born Matilda Genevieve Scaduto in Milwaukee, Wisconsin, in 1925 to an ethnic Sicilian family, and had written lyrics set to traditional Italian tunes.
 During World War II, she sang and directed shows at the local USO.

+In 1945, Bryant met Felice when he was performing at the Schroeder Hotel, in Milwaukee, her home town, where she was working as an elevator operator.
 Bryant and Scaduto eloped five days after meeting.
-Boudleaux's song "All I Have to Do Is Dream" is "autobiographical" for Felice.
-She was working as an elevator operator at the Schroeder Hotel when she saw Bryant.
-She has said that she "recognized" him immediately; she had seen his face in a dream when she was eight years old, and had "looked for him forever."
-She was 19 when they met.
+She has said that she "recognized" him immediately; she had seen his face in a dream when she was eight years old, and had "looked for him forever".

+"All I Have to Do Is Dream" was biographical for Felice.